Solar Halos – Defining The "Rings" Around The Sun

 As the sun is much brighter than the moon, the rings around the sun not only display a rainbow-colored hue but also appear much brighter and clearly defined due to the increased luminescence.

-Halo Around The Sun Superstition
+Superstitions Surrounding The Halo Around The Sun

-Cirrus clouds normally precede low-pressure systems by a day or two, and as many of you may already know, low-pressure systems are normally at the heart of stormy wet weather.
+Cirrus clouds normally precede low-pressure systems by a day or two, and as many of you may already know, low-pressure systems are at the heart of stormy wet weather.
 (You can read more about low-pressure systems and cold fronts in this article.)

 In African mythology, a solar halo is seen as a sign of great change ahead.
 (They also believe that it signals the arrival of rain, which is more in line with scientific evidence.)